 Concerned about the condition of your arm's skin due to psoriasis or eczema?

 Skin conditions on arms is pretty common.
-More than any other body part - our arms (especially hands) interact with our world the most - sunlight, chemicals, irritants, doorknobs, keyboards, soaps, gloves, and other people.
+More than any other body part - our arms (especially hands) interact with our world the most - sunlight, wind, chemicals, irritants, allergens, doorknobs, keyboards, soaps, gloves, and other people.

 Friction during a massage or ingredients within the oil/lotion may be an unwelcome irritant if the skin on your arms and hands are already inflamed.